geoff-davis/electron-notes/electron-trpc.md

 * It's clunky and involves a lot of boilerplate in a privileged preload file.
 * IPC calls aren't type safe and don't do any validation on arguments.

 Several people in [r/electronjs](https://www.reddit.com/r/electronjs/search/?q=electron-trpc) have expressed enthusiasm about using [tRPC](https://trpc.io/), a popular RPC library, via [electron-trpc](https://github.com/jsonnull/electron-trpc) as an alternative. tRPC is well-documented, but the documentation for the Electron integration is sparse, especially if you're not using React.
-Here's how I set up `electron-trpc` with vanilla TypeScript.
+Here's how to set up `electron-trpc` with vanilla TypeScript.

 ## Installation